 As a safety precaution, it would be a good idea to inspect all electricals and the conditions of any wires connecting them.
 But be careful as you do so!
 Don’t take on any job you’re unsure of, just tell the surveyor.

 Tidy anything that may cause an accident, keeping wires close to the walls.
 Check the conditions of the wires outside of the house as well as inside.
 Make sure no water is able to penetrate the service panel and check that any and all lights are working and in a safe condition.

 Ensure that exposed wires are safely capped and that all outlets are in good condition.
 This would also be a good opportunity to check the property’s heating, ventilation and air-conditioning.
 If you uncover any issues, repair any minimal problems if you’re able to and report larger issues to the surveyor.
 If anything concerns you, speak to the surveyor.

 Preparing your property is all about safety and easy access.
 Any large furniture should be moved to allow easy access for the surveyor, removing any obstructions that could delay the inspection.
 You can move the furniture into the middle of the room but make sure there is an easy path to follow to avoid any confusion or accidents.

 All comprehensive surveys require an examination of the property.
 To be able to complete this successfully, the surveyor will need clear access to all areas.
-The walls will be checked for any unauthorised renovations and for common concerns like damp or mould.
+The walls will be checked for common concerns like damp or mould.
 This is why moving furniture is a vital part of the preparation as the surveyor could delay or even terminate the inspection if heavy furniture is too large of an obstruction.

 Hiring your own surveyor can benefit you greatly when selling a property.
 It can help you develop a realistic asking price to attract more people whilst also giving you something to compare to the buyer’s survey results to ensure that they’re reliable and accurate.
 There’ll be no unexpected defects that way, making you prepared for the buyer’s report.